SyedSaifGhouse/restweb/README.md

 Requirement collection.

 ### Step 2:
-Creating the layout using HTML and CSS.
+Creating the layout using HTML and CSS..

 ### Step 3:
 Updating the sample content.